Feversham Lane, Glastonbury, BA6 9LP

 • vaginal dryness, itching, soreness or burning, pain during and after sex

-• vulval dryness, itching, soreness or burning, splitting
+• vulval dryness, itching, soreness or burning, splitting of the vulval skin

 • watery vaginal discharge

-• shrinking of labia and clitoris
+• shrinking of the labia and clitoris, reduced sensation and ability to orgasm

 • painful smears